This Fragrant Friday is dedicated to my sister, Rosemary, who lost her battle with ALS on February 6, 2013.

 The Rosemary plant always reminds me of a fabulous trip to Tuscany in 1990 when I stayed with a family of vintners.

 They put me up in their exquisite guest cottage which was decorated with charming Laura Ashley bedding and curtains.
-The cottage overlooked miles of Tuscan countryside.
-Just outside the french doors leading from the bedroom to the garden stood the largest Rosemary bush I’ve ever seen.
+The cottage overlooked miles of beautiful Tuscan countryside.
+Just outside the French doors leading from the bedroom to the garden stood the largest Rosemary bush I have EVER seen.
 I kid you not, it was the size of a car!

 The photo below shows how Rosemary can get large and bushy, but it’s still only one-third the size of “my” Tuscan Rosemary bush.
-Rosemary.JPG
+Rosemary.JPGThe Foundations

 Geographical Source: Native to the Mediterranean region, now cultivated worldwide.
 The Main oil-producing countries are France, Spain, and Tunisia.